joomla/Manual/docs/Joomla/get-started/composer.md

-GIT
+Composer
 =======================
-This is the content for GIT
+This is the content for Composer